8 July to 17 September 2017

 Through observing the intertwined identities, unregulated economies and shared resistance felt across the densely layered archaeological and urban sites of Lebanon, The Drift explores the politics of conflict through its material – and immaterial – residue.

-The work is produced by Chisenhale Gallery, London and Spike Island, Bristol and commissioned by Chisenhale Gallery, London; Spike Island, Bristol; The Whitworth, The University of Manchester, and Lismore Castle Arts, Lismore.
+The Drift is produced by Chisenhale Gallery, London and Spike Island, Bristol and commissioned by Chisenhale Gallery; Spike Island; The Whitworth, The University of Manchester; and Lismore Castle Arts, Lismore.

 The Drift is supported by The Arab Fund For Arts and Culture – AFAC and Arts Council England Grants for the Arts.